bitsofinfo/cicdstatemgr/examples/tekton/README.md

 # Tekton example

 This is a more involved example showing how `cicdstatemgr` can be used to enhance and orchestrate a Tekton CICD workflow by utilizing Slack interactive messages to provide user-interaction.
-Visually the workflow this example produces by leveraging `cicdstatemgr` looks like this:
+Visually the workflow this example produces looks like this:

 ![Diagram of example](img/tekton.png "Diagram1")